silvercrypto888/platinum_ecosystem/README.md

 The game theory for why you would burn liquidity: it is a credible onchain signal that you can't withdraw all liquidity in a "rug pull".
 If an extractor withdraws all liquidity, then it can cause the token to become instantly worthless.
 This is why many users prefer burned liquidity.

 There is a very simple [airdrop script folder](/airdrop) into this repo.
-It allows the top 20 holders of a token to be captured via a snapshot, and experimentally allows minting additional usits of your token using scripts, to execute an airdrop.
+It allows the top 20 holders of a token to be captured via a snapshot, and experimentally allows minting additional units of your token using scripts, to execute an airdrop.
 It requires Python to be installed in order to use the scripts.

 ## Going Forward